eed3si9n/herding-cats/docs/09/c.md

 scala> val g = kleisli { (x: Int) => (x * 100).some }
 ```

-We can then compose the functions using `compose`, which runs the rhs first:
+We can then compose the functions using `compose`, which runs the right-hand side first:

 ```console
 scala> import cats.syntax.flatMap._
 scala> 4.some >>= (f compose g).run
 ```

-There's also `andThen`, which runs the lhs first:
+There's also `andThen`, which runs the left-hand side first:

 ```console
 scala> 4.some >>= (f andThen g).run
 ```

-Both `compose` and `andThen` works like function composition
+Both `compose` and `andThen` work like function composition
-but note that it retains the monadic context.
+but note that they retain the monadic context.

 #### lift method